valerian/robocraft-ahk/README.md

 #### F3

-Says "Defend outr base!" in current chat.
+Says "Defend our base!" in current chat.

 #### F4